hermeszhang/gnu-guitar/README.md

 ### Building on Linux

-In the source directory, run the setup script.
+In the source directory, run the bash script.

 ```
 ./setup.bash